openkfw/d4dtools/docs/gis.md

 Services for Maps and/or Satellite Services.
 Those terms prohibit certain conduct, including copying the content or “mass downloading” content (even content from projects that was mass-uploaded before).

-Data Protection: Combining descriptive data with precise location data is the cornerstone of many types of spatial analyses.
+**Data Protection**: Combining descriptive data with precise location data is the cornerstone of many types of spatial analyses.
 But when locations are easily linked to identities of individuals, households or farms, there is potential for violating personal privacy.
 Avoid the inadvertent collection of personal data.
 Only strictly relevant personal data should be collected and processed